Digital Initiatives and Resource Discovery Department

 Digitization

 We support the digitization of materials for the purpose of scholarship and research.
-Our main focus is to digitize the unique collections of Binghamton University Libraries, but we also partner with other departments on campus to digitize materials in support of research projects, digital scholarship projects, and exhibits.
+Our primary focus is to digitize the unique collections of Binghamton University Libraries.
+Still, we also partner with other departments on campus to digitize materials in support of research projects, digital scholarship projects and exhibits.
 Learn more about our digitization services.

 Scholarly Communications